 Now, I don’t as yet know whether all these revisionist claims are accurate, but they come from people with some claim to expertise, and they are certainly interesting.
 And in Shellenberger’s case, because they are also the opposite of what readers might expect from him—some of his old allies are disappointed with him, others regretfully admiring—they fit very comfortably into the classic definition of a good news story as “Man Bites Dog.”

 On this occasion, however, the lazy dog bit Shellenberger, and though the wound proved superficial, it was meant to silence him.
 Down, Forbes, down, boy.
+So why?

 A glance at almost any newspaper or television news program will give you the answer: skepticism about climate alarmism (not climate change) is a taboo subject for the dedicated young idealists who now go direct from good universities clutching diplomas that testify to their mastery of “Woke” opinions into the newsrooms of the Anglosphere.
 And the most important respect in which they differ from the newsrooms’ older inhabitants is this: